Trolleybuses in Pescara: History

 In 1988, the Adriatic railway was moved to a new alignment in Pescara, and the old right-of-way became disused.
 This consisted of 11.2 km of line, running northwestwards from the old Pescara railway station to just beyond the suburb of Montesilvano and southeastwards from Pescara to around 4.4 km north of Francavilla al Mare.
 Discussions of how to repurpose the disused right-of-way began, and a trolleybus line became one of the proposals in 1989.
 In 1992, following approval by the city council, the first funding request was submitted to the Regional Council of Abruzzo, for an initial route between Pescara and Montesilvano.
 In 1995, the council agreed to finance the project, which would create a public transport service in the right-of-way and also include a bikeway and pedestrian facilities.
-In 1996, the plans envisioned a 12.3 km route from Pescara north to Montesilvano, and later a second route that would run for 5.5 km to the the airport.
+In 1996, the plans envisioned a 12.3 km route from Pescara north to Montesilvano, and later a second route that would run for 5.5 km to the airport.
 In 1999, the various local governments involved expressed their support for the trolleybus project.

 In 2001, the Italian Ministry of Infrastructure and Transport agreed to help finance the project, which had been refined to comprise a route connecting Pescara with Montesilvano and Silvi.
 Subject to funding, there would be additional routes running to Francavilla (9 km) and possibly one to Chieti, connecting with the existing trolleybus system there.

 In 2003, the first funding for construction, €24 million, was allocated by the government.
 However, by this time, opposition to the plans had surfaced, in the form of a group that objected to the use of the former railway right-of-way for transport vehicles.
 The right-of-way had been temporarily converted into a bike and walking path, named "Strada Parco" (Park Road), and members of this group opposed the idea of ever introducing motorised vehicles there.
 This opposition would continue to delay the project, off and on, over a span of more than 20 years.
 The "Strada Parco 'Common Good' Committee" periodically won legal victories that delayed the work, but those decisions were subsequently overturned by later court rulings.

 In July 2006, a contract was signed with Balfour Beatty for design and engineering work on the initial route, from Pescara to Montesilvano (8 km).
 A contract for construction was signed in May 2007.
 For the supply of the vehicles, Balfour Beatty subcontracted with the Dutch company Advanced Public Transport Systems (APTS), a joint venture of VDL Berkhof and other manufacturers, for six articulated trolleybuses of its Phileas design.
 Political factors continued to delay the project, but construction finally began in spring 2009, in Montesilvano.
 The project was given the name Filò (short for filobus, the Italian term for trolleybus).